Pringleman83/SportsBook/README.md

 When complete, the user will be able to select a sport and a league or competition.
 They'll then be able to view stats, build comparisons, review fixtures and generate reports.

-Read the wiki to see the latest ews and progress.
+Read the wiki to see the latest news and progress.

 It'd be great to hear from you so please leave a comment.